How to Handle an Unexpectedly High Electricity Bill

 Am I eligible for an energy relief fund?

 High energy bills have had a large impact on many households, which is why the Australian Government created the Energy Bill Relief Fund.
-Administered through state and territory governments, the fund has up to $3 billion in relief available for eligible households.
-You can learn more about this fund through the energy.gov.au website.
+Administered through state and territory governments, the fund has up to $3.5 billion in relief available for eligible households and small businesses.
+This includes a $300 rebate on your household annual electricity bill (applied quarterly from 1 July 2024).
+Small businesses can expect a little more with a $325 annual rebate.

 Depending on your state and territory, you may be able to access additional cost of living and electricity bill assistance, rebate schemes or discounts.
 Further, as mentioned above, you may also be able to negotiate payment plans and the like with your Energy Provider.